Review of the Album In Sorte Diaboli by Norwegian Symphonic Metal Band Dimmu Borgir

 More About the Song The Serpentine Offering

 The song The Serpentine Offering refers to a snake that is tempting but fair.
 I am reminded of the serpent in the Bible that tempted Adam and Eve to eat the forbidden fruit.
 In addition to the fast and crunchy riffing which is present in the song, there are clean vocals and a classical style symphonic part to it which makes this song like a symphonic death metal one.
+Lyrically, the song starts when the vocals kick in and he says that he is the story of every man being filled with hatred, darkness, and despair.

 What Are the Two Best Songs in the History of Dimmu Borgir?